 You need to enable King to log on.
-What should you do?

 - A. Run the net user command with the appropriate switches. - B. Run the net accounts command with the appropriate switches. - C. Run the dsmod user command with the appropriate switches. - D. Add King to the Users group. - E. Remove King from the Guests group.